imagej/imagej.github.io/_pages/news/2015-10-27-trackmate-v2-8-0-released.md

 ### TrackMate honors ImageJ thread configuration.

-To configure how many threads TrackMate can use, Go the the *Edit &gt; Options &gt; Memory & Threads ....* menu item.
+To configure how many threads TrackMate can use, Go the the {% include bc path="Edit | Options | Memory & Threads..." %} menu item.

 ### TrackScheme acknowledges the spot radius setting when capturing thumbnails.